 Good Example:“My website conversion rate is approximately 5%, and around 20% of leads convert.
 I plan to email run Facebook advertising to around 1000 people and expect around 20% click through rate.
 This will give me an expected conversion rate of 2 new clients.”

 “If we don’t learn from our mistakes, we are doomed to repeat them.”“This is no failure, only learning.”

 So, tell the group what you’ve learn recently?

 Examples might be:

-Example: Re-read The 4 hour work week.
-As a direct result of reading this book, I began using Tm Ferris ideas to help me to better manage my time AND create more accountability for my contractors.
+Example:“Last week, I re-read The 4 hour work week.
+As a direct result of reading this book, I began using Tm Ferris ideas to help me to better manage my time AND create more accountability for my contractors.”

-When you complete your mastermind review in advance you will notice the quality of the meetings will improve, you will be more likely to get time for more questions PLUS the reflection on your wins and lessons will help you improve in many areas of your business.
+When you complete your mastermind review in advance, you will notice the quality of the meetings will improve; you’ll be more likely to have time for more questions, plus, the reflection on your wins and lessons will help you improve in many areas of your business.